NicoloCavalli95horses/KMS-web-testing/content/01 Notes/EPM (Equivalence Partitioning Method).md

 ---
 ## Definition

+> [!NOTE]
+> Defines condition or error classes to help reduce the number of finite tests.
+Assumes that a test of a representative value within a class also tests all values or conditions within that class

 Equivalence partitioning is a [[black-box testing]] method that ==map software specifications into classes, grouping singular input conditions that are expected to behave similarly.==
 Each class represents a group of inputs that should produce the same outcome when tested:
 - for each group, a test candidate represents all (or most) of the units in that equivalence class.
 Therefore, executing this test is expected to be enough to cover that specific class